 Owing the IRS can complicate your life in ways you may not even realize.
 For example, if you want to buy a new home, but have back taxes, you may find it difficult to secure a mortgage.
 This is especially true if the IRS has a tax lien in place.
-Although navigating the home-buying process is tricky with tax debt, it’s not impossible.
-There are things you need to understand, however, and steps you can take to make the journey easier.
-If you’re planning on purchasing a new home and owe the IRS, here’s what you need to know.
+Although navigating the home-buying process can be challenging with tax debt, it’s not impossible.
+It just requires some careful planning and proactive financial management.

 Will Tax Debt Prevent You From Buying a Home?
 Fact vs. Fiction